r4sas/yggdrasil-monitor/api/README.md

 # niflheim-api.py

-This api provides a web interface to see some basic stats on the data vserv.py has collected and also provides and easy way to get the data through the api.
+This api provides a web interface to see some basic stats on the data vserv.py has collected and also provides an easy way to get the data through the api.

 ## Install & Setup